schilama/Advanced-Computer-Networking/Assignment3/README.md

 As with project 2, you should not test your program against public web servers. <b>Only test your program against pages hosted on <i>elsrv2</i></b>.
 When you are testing your program, you will almost certainly send packets with invalid IP and TCP headers.
-These packets may trigger security warnings if you send them to public websites, e.g. the website adiinistrator may think someone is trying to hack their site with spoofed packets.
+These packets may trigger security warnings if you send them to public websites, e.g. the website administrator may think someone is trying to hack their site with spoofed packets.
 </p><p>
 You may test your program against Fakebook for now.
 I will add additional pages you can test